danyakarras/tooltip/README.md

 <d2l-tooltip for="target" position="right">Hello world!</d2l-tooltip>
 ```

-To constrain your tooltip to a certain area, pass in a `boundaries` property containing the pixel amounts you want the tooltip to be restricted to.
-Currently only the left and right boundaries are supported for the top and bottom positions.
+To constrain your tooltip to a certain area, pass in a `boundary` property containing the pixel amounts you want the tooltip to be restricted to.
+Currently only the left and right boundary properties are supported for the top and bottom positions.

 ```javascript
 { left: 10, right: 200 }